Cecil John Rhodes

 After the Anglo-Boer war that broke out in October 1899, Rhodes rushed to Kimberley to organise the defence of the town.
 However, his health was worsened by the siege, and after travelling to Europe he returned to the Cape in February 1902.
 He died on 26 March 1902 at Muizenberg in the Cape Colony (now Cape Town).
 Reportedly some of his last words were, ‘so little done, so much to do’.
 Rhodes was buried at the Matopos Hills, Rhodesia (Zimbabwe).
 He left £6 million (approx USD 960 million in 2015), most of which went to Oxford University to establish the Rhodes scholarships to provide places at Oxford for students from the United States, the British colonies, and Germany.

-Rhodes never married and he did not have any known children and there are some suspicions that he was homosexual.
-These suspicions are based on the care and concern he showed to some men but are not enough to offer any solid truth.
+Rhodes never married and he did not have any known children and there is some suggestion that he was homosexual.
+This suggestion is based on the care and concern he showed to some men, but it is not enough to offer any solid truth.

 - Biography: Cecil John Rhodes [Online].
 Available at: answers.com [Accessed 23 June 2014]